-Like last week the event is a limited field event with no cut.
-The field in principle is made up of the top 60 available players from the previous seasons Fedex Cup, the top seven players in the current Japan Golf Tour’s money list through the Bridgestone Open, the top three players finishing in the Bridgestone Open and eight sponsors exemptions.
+The event is a limited field event with no cut.
+The field in principle is made up of the top 60 available players from the previous seasons Fedex Cup along with qualifiers from the Japanese Tour and sponsors exemptions.

 The host course Accordia Golf Narashino CC a par 70 measuring just under 7041yds.

 Importantly though unlike most par 70 courses the course includes five par 3’s and three par 5s in its setup instead of the customary two par 5s and four par 3s.